444 pages; 56 color illustrations; flapped paperback; 17 x 24,5 cm

 The creative operation from which the poem springs may be described as a shift of the heroic feat from an action told to the actions of reading and writing, through the invention of a language full of adventures and risks.
 In an exercise that requires all the devices of his imagination and intelligence, the reader of the Soledades is thus given a glimpse of war, its glory and its calamities as if through transparency, beneath a radiant image of peace.

 Mercedes Blanco is Professor of Spanish Literature at the Sorbonne.
 She has written more than a hundred studies and essays on Golden Age literature, especially Gracián, Quevedo and Góngora, in which she deals with aesthetic and formal questions, combining the task of unravelling details of the text with an examination of wide-ranging theory and historical contexts.
 Prominent among them are Les rhétoriques de la pointe.
-Baltasar Gracián et le conceptisme en Europe (Paris, 1992) and the recent Góngora o la invención de una lengua (León, 2012).
+Baltasar Gracián et le conceptisme en Europe (Paris, 1992) and Góngora o la invención de una lengua (León, 2012).